US and European Coal-Fired Power Plant Phase-Outs

 The same story is true in the United States.

-Perhaps surprisingly, coal is being steadily phased-out in the United States, as well.
+Perhaps surprisingly, coal is being steadily phased-down in the United States, as well.
 While the US decline in coal use is far from the UK’s rapid phase-out (the UK plans to phase-out coal completely by 2025), it’s still significant.

 Coal Plant1